JollyGrin/links.dean.lol/readme.md

 I really wanted a page to share the fun links I come across and couldn't find anything I liked so made this.

+Built with: NextJS, FontAwesome, Google Sheets, Github Pages, and designed with Figma.

 Demo: https://links.dean.lol
 ![](https://i.imgur.com/OntXvt5.png)